-If you feel it necessary to clean your UP Summit XC2 at any time then use lots of lukewarm water and a soft sponge.
+If you feel it necessary to clean your UP Trango XC2 at any time then use lots of lukewarm water and a soft sponge.
 More stubborn stains can be cleaned with a weak soap solution, and rinsed thoroughly.
 Then leave it to dry in a shady but well-ventilated area.

-beware!
+BEWARE!
 Never use chemical cleaning agents, brushes or hard sponges on the material, as these destroy the coating and affect the strength of the cloth.

-The canopy will become porous and will loose structural strength.
+The canopy will become porous and will lose structural strength.
 Never attempt to clean your paraglider in a washing machine.
 Even without using detergents the simple mechanical abrasion will quickly finish the canopy and render it useless.
 Also avoid dipping it in a swimming pool; the chlorine will damage the cloth.
-If you MUST rinse the parachute, f.ex. following a sea water landing, do so with a gentle spray with fresh water.
+If you HAVE TO rinse the canopy, for example following a sea water landing, do so with a gentle spray of fresh water.
 Frequent spraying will accelerate the ageing process.